NonsoCynthia/Data-to-text-Agent/README.md

 # Are Multi-Agents the New Pipeline Architecture for Data-to-Text Systems?

 This repository contains the code and experiments for our research paper:
-**“Are Multi-Agents the new Pipeline Architecture for Data-to-Text Systems?”**
+**“Are Multi-Agents the New Pipeline Architecture for Data-to-Text Systems?”**

-Our work introduces the first **LLM-based multi-agent framework** for data-to-text generation, combining the strengths of pipeline modularity and end-to-end fluency.
-The architecture coordinates specialized worker agents (**Content Ordering, Text Structuring, Surface Realization**) under an **Orchestrator**, while **Guardrail agents** provide iterative feedback to ensure fluency, factual consistency, and completeness.
-The **Finalizer** depending on the quality of the text, may return a more refined or polished final text.
+We introduce the first **LLM-based multi-agent framework** for data-to-text generation, which combines the strengths of pipeline modularity with the fluency of end-to-end approaches.
+The system coordinates specialized worker agents (**Content Ordering, Text Structuring, Surface Realization**) under an **Orchestrator**, while **Guardrail agents** provide iterative feedback to ensure fluency, factual consistency, and completeness.
+A **Finalizer** component, depending on the quality of the text, may return a more refined or polished version of the final output.

-Evaluation is carried out using Automatic evaluation (BLEU, METEOR, ChrF, TER, BERTScore, COMET) and Human/LLM-as-judge evaluations.
+Evaluation is carried out using both **automatic metrics** (BLEU, METEOR, ChrF, TER, BERTScore, COMET) and **human/LLM-as-judge assessments**.

 ---